What are Greek Line Jackets?

 Line jackets were originally inspired by sports teams, so the letters and numbers are typically sewn on to the front, back, and sleeves of a nylon coaches jacket.
 We took it a step further and pioneered adding a logo or custom artwork to the back of the jacket as a centerpiece.
 When you wear a jacket from Zeus' Closet, you're not just wearing a jacket...you become a walking masterpiece.
 People will stare in awe as you walk by and they will ask "where did you get that?"
 Check out the thousands of photos in our gallery.

 We designed our first line jacket in 1999, and have made thousands of them since.
 We have truly perfected the art, and can safely say that we make the best line jackets in the world.
-If you want to see the best of the best Greek line jackets, then check out our annual Jacket of the Year Contests that we started way back in 2008.
+If you want to see the best of the best Greek line jackets, then check out our Line Jacket Spotlight Stories that we started way back in 2008.
 Take a look through the contest archives here:

 Note: These are the hottest Greek line jackets ever, and will give you the ultimate creative inspiration!
 Click on all of the years above and look at all of the jackets.